Edds390/grocerly/README.md

 # Grocery Deals Finder Chrome Extension

-A Chrome extension that helps you save money on groceries.
+A Chrome extension that helps you save money on groceries

 ## Installation